 Those days are gone.

-You no longer have to make a tremendous effort to get many of the perks previously saved for only the best and most loyal customers of a company.
+You no longer have to make a tremendous effort to get many of the perks previously saved for only the company’s best and most loyal customers.
 Now you only have to be willing to fork over enough money to pay the annual fee for their “luxury” level credit card.

 Airline Lounges Restricting Access